Bumblebee00/libri/README.md

 Alan Turing, The Enigma - Andrew Hodges
 Fanged Noumena - Nick Land
 BLITZED, Drugs in the Third Reich - Norman Ohler
+A New Kind of Science - Stephen Wolfram
+Kalman filter from the Ground Up - Alex Becker

 # Letti
 ## Steve Jobs